nf-core/viralmetagenome/docs/usage/workflow/6_consensus_qc.md

 [SnpSift](https://pcingola.github.io/SnpEff/SnpSift.html) is a toolbox that allows you to filter and manipulate annotated files.
 The ExtractFields tool is used to extract specific information from the annotated VCF files into a tabular format for easier analysis.

-Viralgenie uses SnpEff to annotate variants identified by the variant calling process with functional information, and SnpSift ExtractFields to extract key information from the annotated variants into a more accessible tabular format.
+nf-core/viralmetagenome uses SnpEff to annotate variants identified by the variant calling process with functional information, and SnpSift ExtractFields to extract key information from the annotated variants into a more accessible tabular format.

 The annotation process provides valuable information about the impact of variants, including: